Asprosin: Asprosin

 Obesity is characterized by an overall increase in adiposity and, given that asprosin is secreted by adipose tissue, it is not surprising that both obese humans and mice show pathologically elevated levels of asprosin compared with control subjects.
 Patients presenting with insulin resistance and obesity have elevated serum levels of asprosin, and female patients with polycystic ovary syndrome have particularly high serum levels.
 Obese patients undergoing bariatric surgery for weight loss show decreased asprosin levels in serum after surgery.

 Asprosin-induced hyperphagia and hepatic glucose production could therefore be mechanisms that drive development of metabolic syndrome.

 Fibrillin-1

 Fibrillin-1 is important for the formation of elastic fibers in connective tissues, and patients with mutations in FBN1 gene exhibit Marfan syndrome.
 Individuals with Marfanoid–progeroid–lipodystrophy syndrome (MPL) are deficient in asprosin due to mutations affecting the carboxy terminus of the profibrillin-1 protein and its processing into fibrillin-1 and asprosin.

 Therapeutic potential

 In a test of pharmacologic asprosin depletion in animals, preliminary results raised the possibility of its use, therapeutically, in treating type 2 diabetes and obesity.
-For instance, Chopra and coworkers observed that when antibodies targeting asprosin were injected into diabetic mice, blood glucose and insulin levels improved.
+For instance, Chopra and coworkers observed that when monoclonal antibodies targeting asprosin were injected into diabetic mice, blood glucose and insulin levels improved.